RaveenaRathnam/Travel_Blog_CA3/README.md

 •Responsive design: Used Tailwind CSS to create a responsive design that looks great on any device.<br>
 •Image uploads: Allow users to upload images to use in their blog posts.<br>
 •Error handling: Handle errors gracefully to prevent crashes and provide users with helpful error messages while trying to contact the owners of the blog.<br>
+## Project Status
+• Completed but has room for more changes

 ##  Contributing
 Do not hesitate to contribute to the project by adapting or adding features !
 Bug reports or pull requests are welcome.